 The problem with custom WordPress websites

 Every custom WordPress website project I took on required a huge chunk of my project timeline and my client’s budget to be sunk into development.
 Projects would take months on end and if there was ever a hiccup with the site, I had to hire a developer again to get my client’s site back up and running.
 If you’ve ever been the victim of your website going down, you know how quickly the panic sets in and how dire the situation feels.
 In those times, it seems I could never get in touch with a developer who was available fast enough.
-Or even if I could, it would come with a hefty investment that I reluctantly had to pass onto my client.
+Or even if I could, it would come with a hefty investment that I reluctantly had to pass onto my client or had to foot the bill myself.

 That’s why I started searching for solutions that could not only help me cut down on the development expense but also help me create websites faster and more easily support clients with their site after their launch.
 I was exhausted from the panic and just wanted to be able to create drop-dead gorgeous websites for my clients without all the tech troubles and development time.